thomaskcr/jocelyn/README.md

 ### Windows

 The Python(x,y) distribution has all of the tools needed.
 Download it here: http://python-xy.github.io/downloads.html

+If you don't do the full installation, make sure you go through the list and include:

+- OpenCV
+- Scipy
+- Numpy
+- scikit-image
+- Matplotlib

 ## Terms